WEEE-Open/schema/README.md

 There are a few more bits and bobs in `98weeeopen.ldif`.
 Not very interesting.

-## ACI and tests
+## ACI

-The `tests` directory contains some ACIs for 389DS and tests related to those.
+The `aci` directory contains some ACIs for 389DS and tests related to those.

 `make_acis.py` has a method that formats all the parts into an ACI, then it prints all the ACIs in a YAML format that can be pasted into an Ansible playbook.
 For details on how and where to paste it, see